Being A Partial, Fragmentary and Unreliable Collection of Escape Room Recommendations

 Naturally, there are a great many other cities with lots of excellent games, more than enough to keep most enthusiasts happy while visiting!

 One of the very first places you should be looking to find good games is the Top Escape Rooms Project.
-This is an attempt to combine the game rankings of 70 mostly very experienced enthusiasts, via some sophisticated mathematics, into a single list of top games worldwide.
+This annual awards list combines the game rankings of the Western world’s most experienced enthusiasts, via some sophisticated mathematics, into a single list of top games worldwide.
 The result is far and away the most reliable ‚top games‘ list I’m currently aware of.

 Rankings from well-travelled enthusiasts